BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Applications to decision theory

-It was shown in \cite{epstein03} that when the function $A$ is continuous and integrable, the function $g(c,u)$ is Lipschitz continuous in $u$ and of linear growth in $c$, the integral equation \eqref{eq:sde xi = 0}, which of course coincides with the BSDE
+It was shown in \cite{epstein03} that when the function $A$ is continuous and integrable, the function $g(c,u)$ is Lipschitz continuous in $u$ and of linear growth in $c$, the integral equation \eqref{eq:sdu}, which of course coincides with the BSDE

 admits a unique square integrable solution.
 We also refer to \cite{beo2017} for extensions of this result, for $A$ integrable.
-Moreover, this class utility functions are important in the context of asset pricing, (see \citet{Duf-Eps92}) the case $A(u):=1/u$ being of particular interest, as the continuous time analogue of the Kreps-Porteus utility.
+The case $A$ non globally integrable and $g$ continuous with linear growth has been studied in \cite{Bahlali_domi}.
+Moreover, this class of utility functions are important in the context of asset pricing (see \citet{Duf-Eps92}), the case $A(u)\equiv -1/u$ being of particular interest, as the continuous time analogue of the Kreps-Porteus utility.
+This case is the subject of the work of Duffie-Lions \cite{Duf-Lions} who use a PDEs approach, in the Markovian setting.
+In fact, the Kreps-Porteus utility is obtained with the specifications

+for some $\delta\ge0$ and $\beta$ two progressive processes.
+The present work gives a BSDEs (and thus purely probabilistic) approach to this problem.